 SEM micrographs of the basal plane revealed that the talc surface is composed of terrace-like platelets.
-Although more flat areas on the sample surface were observed, the surface topography of the talc basal surface presented on the Figure 3A was most typical for the sample used in this study.
+Although more flat areas on the sample surface were observed, the surface topography of the talc basal surface presented in Figure 3a was most typical for the sample used in this study.

-The edge surface, presented in Figure 3B, exhibits a much finer structure.
-The platelets are still visible but their dimensions are much smaller than those observed on the basal plate.
-At lower magnification, the layered structure of the talc sample was clearly visible.
+The edge surface presented in Figure 3b exhibits a much finer structure.
+The platelets are still visible but their dimensions are much smaller than those observed on the basal plane.
+At a lower magnification, the layered structure of the talc sample was clearly visible.
 It can be speculated that the platelets visible on the SEM micrograph of the edge surface originate from the folding-over of talc edges or from the not exactly perpendicular cutting of the sample.
-The edge to the base plan ratio, however, is much greater on the edge surface than on the basal plane surface, see Figure 3.
+The edge to the base plane ratio, however, is much greater on the edge surface than on the basal plane surface (Figure 3).